 I would thoroughly recommend this part of the Fife Coastal Path.
 Until you reach Wormit there is the option to stop, get on a bus and go back to Tayport.

-If you are looking to complete this part of the walk why not stay at Sandcastle Cottage in Crail which is on the Fife Coastal Path?
-The book now button below will take you to our website where you can make your booking.
+If you are looking to complete this part of the walk why not stay at Sandcastle Cottage in Crail which is on the Fife Coastal Path.

 We look forward to welcoming you to Sandcastle Cottage.